OnionPowder01/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-Small JavaScript project in the curriculum of The Odin Project.
+JavaScript project in the curriculum of The Odin Project.

-It consists in a Rock, Paper, Scissors game